 In commercial environments, the T568B wiring standard is more commonly used for telecommunication installations.
 However, the 568A assignments are frequently seen in residential applications.
 Cabling expansions are made according to a network’s current wiring scheme in order for wires to match up and data signals to transmit.
 Both T568A and T568B wiring standards are straight-through schemes.

-Difference in T568B and T568A Wiring Schemes
+The Difference in T568B and T568A Wiring Schemes

 The pair-to-pin assignments are different in the T568B and T568A wiring schemes.
 This difference is easily seen with pin positioning.
 The green and orange pairs (2 and 3) are switched.
 Patch cords can be purchased that are pre-wired for T568B or 568A connectivity.
-Comms Express can provide additional information on these factory wired patch cables.